-Input / Output Description Default Value SolData (in) Optimization solution data.
+Input / Output Description Default Value Enable (in) Enable this component.
+False SolData (in) Optimization solution data.
 N/A Limit (in) Limit in solution volume percentage increase.
-Above this value, the solution offered by this component will be rejected 100 Dist (in) Measure of the proximity of members, below which a crossover will be created.
+Above this value, the solution offered by this component will be rejected.
+100.0 Dist (in) Measure of the proximity of members, below which a crossover will be created.
 The longest diagonal of the model bounding box is determined and the proximity is the percentage of this measure which is used as the "search area" for crossovers.
-1

-Vol (out) Volume of the solution structure.
+1 Vol (out) Volume of the solution structure.
 N/A SolData (out) Optimization solution data.
 N/A Increase (out Volume increase (%).
-N/A Log (out) Solution log.
 N/A